 The center’s mission is to increase the capacity of communities to improve population health utilizing a community health development approach.
 The overall goal of CCHD is to stimulate research, education, program planning and implementation, dissemination, and evaluation as partners with communities for the ultimate purpose of improving population health status.
 Through existing and future relationships within the Texas A&M University System and various communities across the nation, CCHD will be able to capitalize on the resources and expertise of our partners.

 Partnering with Communities to Understand and Address Health Disparities

 Rural, minority, and low-income populations often face significant health disparities based on a host of factors.
-CCHD’s interdisciplinary research team has partnered with communities in Central Texas and South Texas to formally assess health in their communities, identify priorities, develop strategies to address their priorities, and evaluate the effectiveness of these strategies when implemented.
+CCHD’s interdisciplinary research team has partnered with communities across Texas to formally assess health in their communities, identify priorities, develop strategies to address their priorities, and evaluate the effectiveness of these strategies when implemented.
 These community-based projects have focused on a broad range of issues, including access to care, diabetes prevention and management, access to healthy food, breast cancer screening and treatment, affordable transportation to services, access to mental health services, childhood obesity, cancer survivorship, and health coverage options for employees of small businesses.